astoeckel/nengo-bio/README.md

-# NengoBio -- Extensions for biologically (more) plausible Nengo networks
+# NengoBio ‒ Extensions for biologically plausible Nengo models

-**Warning:** This project (including its name) is work-in progress and things are still subject to change.
+**⚠ Warning:** This project is work-in progress.
+Everything described here, including the name of the project and the API, is subject to change.

 ## What is NengoBio?

-*NengoBio* is an add-on library for the [Nengo](https://nengo.ai/) spiking neural network simulator and description language.
-Nengo is used to construct detailed models of neurobiological systems.
-Nengo, as well as the underlying NEF, have some restrictions that can be seen as limitations on their biological plausibility. *NengoBio* lifts some of these restrictions by implementing the following:
+*NengoBio* is an add-on library for the [Nengo](https://nengo.ai/) spiking neural network simulator.
+Nengo is used by scientists to construct detailed models of neurobiological systems.
+Unfortunately, Nengo, as well as the underlying [Neuural Engineering Framework](http://compneuro.uwaterloo.ca/research/nef.html), have some restrictions that can be seen as limiting the biological plausibility of the created networks.

+ *NengoBio* lifts some of these restrictions by implementing the following:

-* Support distinction between excitatory and inhibitory neurons (Dale's Principle) (*Fully implemented*)
+* **Natively mark neurons as either excitatory or inhibitory (Dale's Principle)** (✅ *Fully implemented*)<br>
+  While it is possible to work around this limitation, Nengo usually does not explicitly mark neurons as excitatory or inhibitory.
+This means that they can connect to post-neurons excitatorily and inhibitorily, depending on the results of the weight solver. *NengoBio* marks neurons as either excitatory or inhibitory and accounts for this while solving for connection weights.
-* Elimination of the bias current (*Fully implemented*)
+* **Elimination of the bias current** (✅ *Fully implemented*)<br>
+  The Neural Engineering Framework assumes that each neuron has a constant bias current that is being fed into it.
+This is biologically questionable. *NengoBio* eliminates the bias current by solving for weights in current space, including the bias current.
 * Support for dendritic computation (*Partially implemented*)
 * Support for conductance-based synapses as well as neurons with arbitrary passive dendritic trees (*Planned*)